 What is it?

-Onboard ships, certificates can range from emergency pollution plans and ship security plans to construction certificates and certificates of insurance.
-Other certificates can cover the certificate of registry (specifying the nation registry of the vessel, and certificates of survey) as well as the certificate of class which is issued by the classification society confirming that the vessel is classed by them.
+On-board ships, certificates can range from emergency pollution plans and ship security plans to construction certificates and certificates of insurance.
+Other certificates can cover the certificate of registry (specifying the nation registry of the vessel, and certificates of survey) as well as the certificate of class which is issued by the Classification Society

 In order to trade and, more importantly get customs' clearance at each of its ports of call, the ship will have to maintain and carry on board at all times, a complete set of certificates.